Autodesk-Forge/model.derivative-csharp-context.menu/README.md

 # Description

-**IMPORTANT**: This still a work in progress, this sample is not yet fully tested.
-Use carefully, please.

 This sample will add a Windows Explorer context menu "Extract Properties" for Revit files.
 The desktop app will upload the .RVT to the Forge Model Derivative API, translate and extract all properties into a Excel file.
 It was written in C# for Windows (tested on Windows 10) and it includes 3 projects:

 **1. CSShellExtContextMenuHandler**: Class Library (.DLL) that implement the required COM interface to extend the Windows Explorer context menu.
 The original source code is available at this [Code Project article](https://www.codeproject.com/articles/174369/how-to-write-windows-shell-extension-with-net-lang).